Sayumi Michishige

 Michishige was born in Ube, Yamaguchi Prefecture, Japan.
 She joined Morning Musume in 2003 along with Eri Kamei, Miki Fujimoto, and Reina Tanaka, who all debuted with Morning Musume on the group's nineteenth single, "Shabondama".
 In 2005, she was assigned as mentor to seventh-generation member Koharu Kusumi, until Kusumi left the group in December 2009.
 Michishige was also a member of the Hello!
 Project unit Ecomoni, along with former Morning Musume member Rika Ishikawa.

-She portrays a visual-focused, self-confident image of herself in more TV shows, often calling herself the cutest member in Morning Musume and saying that her cuteness overwhelms her poor singing skills.
+During her term in Morning Musume, she portrays a visual-focused, self-confident image of herself in more TV shows, often calling herself the cutest member in Morning Musume and saying that her cuteness overwhelms her poor singing skills.
 In one of the skits known as Hello!
 Morning Theatre on their variety show, Hello!
 Morning, she frequently played a character known as "Ichiban Kawaii" (Cutest).

 Biography

 Early life and family

 Michishige is from Ube, Yamaguchi.
 She is the youngest child in the family, she has an elder brother and an elder sister.